thomasso93/uamAngularProject/readme.md

 #Project - Pizzeria

+####IMPORTANT NOTE FOR TEACHERS:

+ * After gulp build:prod please use command gulp index2

 ####TODO:

 Stage 2 – what’s new?
  - ~~Pizzas in the menu should be grouped by number of ingredients.~~
- - Ingredients customization popup.
+ - ~~Ingredients customization popup.~~
- - While adding each pizza to basket user should see a popup, where he can customize given pizza.
+ - ~~While adding each pizza to basket user should see a popup, where he can customize given pizza.~~
- - Each pizza has two sets of ingredients – basic and extra.
-Removing of basic ingredients does not influence the price.
-Adding an extra ingredient influence pizza price by increasing it with the cost of ingredient.
+ - ~~Each pizza has two sets of ingredients – basic and extra.~~
+ - ~~Removing of basic ingredients does not influence the price.~~
+ - ~~Adding an extra ingredient influence pizza price by increasing it with the cost of ingredient.~~

 Stage 2 – what’s changed?
-- Each pizza contains two arrays – one for storing basic ingredient ids and one for extra ingredient ids.
+- ~~Each pizza contains two arrays – one for storing basic ingredient ids and one for extra ingredient ids.~~
 - ~~There is new API for getting list of ingredients, each consisting of its id, display label and price.~~

 Stage 3 – what’s new?